d2l-ai/d8/api/image_classification.md

 ## Converting Formats

-These functions export a `autodatasets` dataset into dataset formats for various libraries.
+These functions export a `d8` dataset into dataset formats for various libraries.

 ```eval_rst